O'Reagan History, Family Crest & Coats of Arms

 Early Origins of the O'Reagan family

-County Meath (Irish: An Mhí) anciently part of the kingdom of Brega, located in Eastern Ireland, in the province of Leinster, where they held a family seat from very ancient times.
+The surname O'Reagan was first found in County Meath (Irish: An Mhí) anciently part of the kingdom of Brega, located in Eastern Ireland, in the province of Leinster, where they held a family seat from very ancient times.

 Early History of the O'Reagan family

 This web page shows only a small excerpt of our O'Reagan research.
 Another 137 words (10 lines of text) covering the years 1172 and 1172 are included under the topic Early O'Reagan History in all our PDF Extended History products and printed products wherever possible.

 One explanation for the many variations is that scribes and church officials frequently spelled the name as it sounded: an imprecise method at best.
 Understandably then, various spellings of the surname O'Reagan were found in the many archives researched.
 These included Reagan, Regan, O'Regan, O'Reagan and others.

 Early Notables of the O'Reagan family (pre 1700)

 More information is included under the topic Early O'Reagan Notables in all our PDF Extended History products and printed products wherever possible.